 But if they’re so boring why do we go?
 We go because we have little choice.
 If we want to hear from an expert on something, either we read their books (possibly boring) or go listen to them talk (also likely boring).
 There just isn’t a Bill Nye the Science guy video for most people’s ideas.

-But there are things a thoughtful speaker can do -Here’s some tricks I use to fix dull lectures:
+But there are things a thoughtful speaker can do -Here’s some simple tricks to fix dull lectures:

 - Kill the intro.
 Good storytelling gets into the middle of story fast.
 Rip out the backstory, the story of how you first got into your field, of where you were when you first got the idea, blah blah blah.
 Tear it out.
 Start with the first challenge you faced.
 The first mistake you made.
 Keep your intro to 30 seconds – that’s the length of an entire TV commercial and should be all you need to establish what you’re going to talk about.